M Idioms

 march to (the beat of) a different drummer

-mark Idioms
+Mark Idioms

-mark down (a price)
+mark down (a price) or mark (a price) down

-- lower the price of something
+- to lower the price of something

 The store decided to mark down the prices of their winter coats.

-mark down (something)
+mark down (something) or mark (something) down

-- make a note about something
+- to make a note about something

 The traffic policeman marked down all of the cars that were parked illegally.

-mark my word(s)
+mark my words

-- remember what I'm telling you
+- remember what I am telling you

-"Mark my words, if you do not finish your homework project you are not going to go out this weekend."
+"Mark my words, if you do not finish your homework you are not going to go out this weekend."

 mark time

-- be idle, wait for something to happen
+- to wait for something to happen

-He has been marking time for over a month now as he waits to hear about the new job.
+My friend has been marking time for over a month now as he waits to hear about the new job.

 mark time (to music)

-He was marking time to the music as he was driving his car.
+The man was marking time to the music as he was driving his car.

-mark up (a price)
+mark up (a price) or mark (a price) up

-- raise the price of something
+- to raise the price of something

 The store marked up the price of the camping equipment at the beginning of the summer.

-mark up (something)
+mark up (something) or mark (something) up

-- mess something up with marks
+- to mess something up with marks

 The child marked up the new table that her parents had just bought.